chlimous/42-born2beroot_guide/README.md

 - Git Server (Gitlab)
 - Forum (Discourse)

-... and much more.
+... and the list goes on.

 #### Setting up Netdata

-I chose Netdata, an open source monitoring service in the vein of Prometheus/Grafana.
+I opted for Netdata, an open source monitoring service in the vein of Prometheus/Grafana.

 ``apt install netdata``

-Netdata is running on port 19999.
-You need to open it: ``ufw allow 19999``
+Netdata operates on port 19999, so you'll need to open this port: ``ufw allow 19999``

 It is already enabled on startup, you can check it by typing: ``systemctl is-enabled netdata``

-Finally, make a port forwarding from any unused host port to guest port 19999.
-You should know how it works by now!
-I used 1372 as host port.
+Lastly, set up port forwarding from any unused host port to the guest port 19999.
+By this point, you should be familiar with how it works!
+I used 1372 as the host port.

+You may need to change the IP address to 0.0.0.0 in the ``etc/netdata/netdata.conf`` file.

-Netdata is now reachable: [127.0.0.1:1372](http://127.0.0.1:1372)
+With these settings, Netdata should now be reachable at [127.0.0.1:1372](http://127.0.0.1:1372)

 ![Netdata](img/netdata.gif)